Mo-Amin/domletters/README.md

 ## Brief Explanation of Solution

 The main gist of my solution is that I go through each letter within the file and once I reach a space character I consider that as an evaluation/reset point.
+As I am checking each letter, I have a flag and if it continues to meet the alphabetical word requirements it remains true otherwise it turns false.
+If the flag is true and the letter is alphabetical I add that letter to the vector and keep ahold of it as I may need to do more with it later.
+Once I reach a space and the flag is still true then we had an alphabetic word and need to account for the dominant letter and add its occurences.
+However if we reach a space and the flag was false then we have an improper word and we just reset the flag and get ready for the next word.
+No matter the value of the flag we clear the vector so we can repeat this process for the next word.

 ## License